guardaco/Dogesight/README.md

 ## Note

-For more details about the *litesight-api* configs and end-point, just go to [litesight-api github repository](https://github.com/pembo210/litesight-api) or read the [documentation](https://github.com/pembo210/Litesight-api/blob/master/README.md)
+For more details about the *Dogesight-api* configs and end-point, just go to [Dogesight-api github repository](https://github.com/pembo210/Dogesight-api) or read the [documentation](https://github.com/pembo210/Dogesight-api/blob/master/README.md)

 ## Contribute

-Contributions and suggestions are welcomed at [litesight github repository](https://github.com/pembo210/Litesight).
+Contributions and suggestions are welcomed at [Dogesight github repository](https://github.com/pembo210/Dogesight).

 ## License